Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Inconsistent interpretations when uniform standards are not applied.

-To overcome these, it is advisable to use specialized software with verified databases, such as Environmental Product Declarations (EPDs), and to promote collaboration among architects, engineers, and sustainability consultants from the earliest project phases.
+To overcome them it is advisable to use specialised software with verified databases (EPDs) and to promote collaboration between architects, engineers and consultants from the earliest stages.

-How to Integrate LCA into a developer’s or contractor’s strategy
+How to integrate LCA into a construction or development company's strategy

-Life Cycle Assessment should be viewed as a strategic management tool, not a mere environmental formality.
+LCA should be taken on as a strategic tool, not as a formality.
+To do so it is advisable to:

-• Train the technical team in LCA methodology and benefits.
+1. Train the technical team in the methodology and its benefits.

-• Include LCA requirements in design and procurement specifications.
+2. Include LCA in the specifications for design and tendering.

-• Define quantitative targets, such as reducing carbon footprint by 25 % per square meter.
+3. Define quantifiable targets, such as reducing the carbon footprint per square metre.

-How does LCA relate to the circular economy and carbon footprint?
+How does LCA relate to the carbon footprint and the circular economy?

-LCA and carbon footprint are closely linked.
-While carbon footprint focuses solely on greenhouse gas emissions, LCA provides a broader picture that includes resource consumption, pollution, and end-of-life management.
+LCA and the carbon footprint are closely linked.
+The carbon footprint focuses on greenhouse gas emissions, while LCA covers a broader analysis that includes resource consumption, pollution and end of life.
+Integrating a circular economy approach means designing buildings that can be dismantled, reused or recycled, closing the material loop.

 How does LCA vary by project type?

-The application of LCA must be tailored to each project’s nature:
+The LCA approach must be adapted to the nature of each project:

-• New buildings: Require modeling large volumes of materials and assuming a standard service life (e.g., 50 years).
+• New construction: requires modelling large volumes of materials and assuming a standard service life (for example, 50 years).

-• Renovations: Focus on the environmental benefits of preserving existing structures versus rebuilding.
+• Renovation: focuses on the environmental benefits of preserving existing structures versus building anew.

-• Infrastructure: Prioritize high-impact materials such as steel and concrete and typically involve longer lifespans.
+• Infrastructure: prioritises high-impact materials, such as steel or concrete, and considers a longer service life.

-• Modular or industrial projects: Allow easier evaluation of transport, assembly, and future component reuse.
+• Modular or industrial works: allow transport, assembly and future component reuse to be evaluated.

-How much does it cost to perform an LCA for a building?
+How much does it cost to carry out an LCA of a building?

 How long does an LCA take?

-Does an LCA guarantee that a building is sustainable?
+Does an LCA guarantee that the building is sustainable?

-Not necessarily.
-LCA quantifies impacts, but sustainability depends on how those results are applied.
+Not on its own.
+LCA quantifies impacts, but sustainability depends on how those results are acted upon during design and execution.

 Can two buildings be compared through LCA?

-Yes, provided they use the same functional unit (e.g., 1 m² of usable floor area over 50 years) and system boundaries.
+Yes, as long as they use the same functional unit (for example, 1 m² of usable area over 50 years) and the same system boundaries and reference standards.

-EPDs provide verified material data essential for producing reliable and comparable LCAs.
+Environmental Product Declarations provide verified material data in line with EN 15804, which is fundamental for producing a reliable and comparable building LCA.

 Carolina Skarupa